flurry/upload-clients/README.md

 # Flurry Upload Clients

 Flurry's Crash service can symbolicate the crashes reported by Flurry's SDK.
-This script uploads the symbols required to properly symbolicate crashes from iOS applications.
+This repository contains code to uploads the symbols required to properly symbolicate crashes from iOS apps and Android apps with ProGuard obfuscation.
+Both of these clients require [programmatic access keys][programmatic-access], these keys are **NOT** the same credentials that were previously used to access the apis from [api.flurry.com](api.flurry.com).

 ## How to send iOS symbols at build time